Notes from the Villa

 Summer went by and I was still waiting for my tomatillos to turn orange — only to find out they never would.

-They’re supposed to be green!
+They’re supposed to be green (at least the variety I got)!

 No worries — tomatillo chutney to the rescue.
 Here’s how I made it: